naman871/Selenium-with-Java-BDD-Framework/README.md

 # Selenium-Java-BDD
-A basic framework setup for selenium with Java with use of BDD framework
+A basic framework setup for Selenium with Java with use of BDD framework and Junit for Test Execution This framework is very nicely setup